 Protect the Player.
 Protect the Sport

-Love of the Game is a new campaign which seeks to reduce concussion-related issues arising from contact and non-contact sports.
+Love of the Game (LOTG) is a campaign to reduce concussion-related issues across sport.
 LOTG takes a solutions-based approach to…

 A Message from Chairman Laurence Geller CBE

-We are an impassioned community of athletes, players, fans, innovators and experts, united by our love of sport and the desire to, not only protect players of all ages from the…
+We are an impassioned group of athletes, players, fans, medics and innovators, united by our love of sport and the desire to…

 A Message from President Simon Shaw MBE

-Through Love of the Game’s unique network of supporters representing the UK’s major sports, government, academia, technology, science and business, we seek to drive awareness and funding of the research and development of practical and implementable solutions to aid in the prevention, diagnosis, and treatment of head injuries, concussion and related problems.
+Through Love of the Game’s (LOTG’s) unique network of supporters representing the UK’s major sports, government, academia, medicine, technology, science and business, we seek to drive awareness and funding of the research and development of rapid, actionable solutions to prevent, diagnose and treat concussion, other head injuries and related problems.

-Love of the Game represents a meeting of minds from across sport, science, business, technology and government.
-With an open-source approach to information sharing and an unwavering focus on driving actionable solutions, the initiative will address the following three pillars of engagement:
+Love of the Game represents a meeting of minds from across sport, science, medicine, business, technology and government.
+With an open-source approach to information sharing and an unwavering focus on driving actionable solutions, the initiative will address the following four pillars of engagement:

 We need your help to Protect the Player.
 Protect the Sport.